 - Data protection – possible concerns:

 You may be asked to sign a form 64-8 authority, or give some form of electronic authority.
 Such an instruction gives HMRC the authority to correspond with the tax refund organisation about your tax affairs.
-You may find that you keep using the services of the tax refund organisation year after year, if you do not take steps to remove the authority after you have used the organisation’s services.
+You may find that you keep using and paying for the services of the tax refund organisation year after year, if you do not take steps to remove the authority after you have used the organisation’s services.

 - Receiving your refund: